NVIDIA Vs. The Media ft. GamersNexus

 it's like a much better CES.

+People may know CES.
 And is it more focused on enterprise stuff or consumer stuff?

 This year, weirdly,

 AI commandeered the entire main hall.
+So there were actually

-there were a lot of pissed off consumer hardware manufacturers who were sort of evicted and driven out of the main hall and put into the lesser one with consumer hardware.
+a lot of pissed off consumer hardware manufacturers who were sort of evicted and driven out of the main hall and put into the lesser one with consumer hardware.

 What were they even showing with the AI stuff as well?

 I mean, one company had an AI computer case.
+Oh, how did that what's the AI do in there?
+Absolutely no idea.

 Sick.

-It's also kind of brutal that that's literally absorbing space.
+It's so cool that this is absorbed.
+It's also kind of brutal that's literally absorbing space.

 Yes.

 Did you see anything cool there, though?
+Anything you're excited about?
+Yeah, there was a lot of cool stuff.

-There was a thermo siphon from Noctua, which is just a really cool use of uh, it's another cooling technology.
+There was a thermosiphon from Noctua, which is just a really cool use of,

-And then on the GPU side, I mean, NVIDIA sort of buried its 5060 launch and then AMD more formally announced the information for its 9060 XT.
+Lots of computer case and cooling solution development.
+And then on the GPU side, I mean, NVIDIA sort of buried its 5060 launch, and then AMD more formally announced the information for its 9060 XT.

-And both of those are sort of the slightly more affordable consumer class GPUs.
+And both of those are sort of the slightly more affordable consumer-class GPUs.

 Yeah, so NVIDIA also was doing some funny business with you recently.
+You did that one wonderful video.

-So walk us through what happened there because they tried to big dog you, so to speak.
+So, walk us through what happened there because they tried to big dog you, so to speak.

 Yeah, so I mean, the problem we had with them and we talked about was